SMILELab-FL/FedLab/README.md

 ### Computation Efficienty

 Time cost in 100 rounds (50 clients are sampled per round) under different acceleration settings.
 1M-10P stands for the simulation runs on 1 machine with 4 GPUs and 10 processes.
-2M-10P stands for the simulation runs on 2 machine with 4 GPUs and 10 processes (5 processes on each machine).
+2M-10P stands for the simulation runs on 2 machines with 4 GPUs and 10 processes (5 processes on each machine).

-Hardware: Intel(R) Xeon(R) Gold 6240L CPU @ 2.60GHz + Tesla V100 * 4.
+Hardware platform: Intel(R) Xeon(R) Gold 6240L CPU @ 2.60GHz + Tesla V100 * 4.

 | Standalone  | Cross-process 1M-10P | Cross-process 2M-10P |
 | ----------  | ------------------------- | --------------------------- |